Frequently Asked Questions from General Assembly Delegates

 What is an alternate delegate?

 An alternate is a member of the congregation designated to replace a member delegate at GA, if necessary or desired.
 This may be decided before or during GA.
-The alternate presents both an alternate card and the original delegate's materials at GA.
+The alternate presents both an alternate credential document and the original delegate's materials at GA.
 An off-site delegate may not serve as an alternate delegate.

 How many alternate delegates does my congregation have?